pantheon-systems/documentation/source/docs/articles/sites/quicksilver.md

 ---
-title: Automating and Upgrading your Pantheon Workflow with Quicksilver
+title: Automating and Integrating your Pantheon Workflow with Quicksilver
-description: Pantheon's Quicksilver Hooks system allows users to encode reactions to specific platform workflows, enabling the functionality professionals expect, including chat-ops, database sanitization, running drush commands, and initiating automated testing operations with a CI server.
+description: Pantheon's Quicksilver Hooks system allows users to encode reactions to specific platform workflows, enabling the functionality professionals expect, including chat-ops, database sanitization, deployment logging, and initiating automated testing operations with a CI server.
 ---

 ## How Quicksilver Works